Dean Cox was appointed the role of senior coach in November 2024, succeeding 2012 premiership coach John Longmire.

-Dean Cox joined the Sydney Swans coaching panel at the end of season 2017 following a playing and coaching career spanning 17 years in his home state of Western Australia.
+Cox joined the Sydney Swans coaching panel at the end of 2017, serving as assistant coach under Longmire who held the role for 13 years.
+His move to the harbour city followed a playing and coaching career spanning 17 years in his home state of Western Australia.

 The 204-centimetre big man redefined rucking in the modern game over his 290 matches and 14 seasons with the West Coast Eagles.